Frank Tremar Sibly Menendez: Military Cross

-Menendez returned to England for flight training, being regraded from observer to pilot on 30 May 1918.
-However, on 1 August, he was involved in a mid-air collision over Ipswich.
-He survived, but was seriously injured, losing one eye and requiring facial reconstruction.
-On 5 June 1919 he relinquished his RAF commission on account of his injuries, but was permitted to retain his rank.

-Post-war career
+Later career

 After spending some time recuperating in the Bahamas, Menendez married, and had two children.

 In August 1927 he joined the Civil Service, serving in the Department of Overseas Trade.
 During World War II he served as a Lewis gunner in the Home Guard, and was also seconded to the Ministry of Economic Warfare.

+Death

 Menendez died in a nursing home in Eastbourne, Sussex, on 27 February 1973.